i11g/Single-Page-Application/README.md

 # Single Page Application
-This repository contains a Single Page Application project developed as part of Front End Technologies course.
+This repository shows Single Page Application development as part of Front End Technologies course.

 ## Table of Contents